 Sculptor Gutzon Borglum was very concerned with the effects of light on the memorial.
-He spent many hours studying the different shadows that were produced by the sun and made many adjustments so the best viewing could be achieved.
-His intention was to achieve optimal viewing during the daylight hours.
+He spent hours studying the different shadows produced by the sun and made many adjustments to achieve the best viewing during daylight hours.

-In December of 1948, the superintendent and three engineers form the regional office in Omaha, NE, met with the Black Hill Power & Light Company to discuss a plan to light the memorial.
+In December, 1948, Superintendent Suter and three engineers from the National Park Service regional office in Omaha, Nebraska, met with the Black Hills Power and Light Company to discuss a plan to light the memorial.
 By August, 1949, Black Hills Power and Light had completed installation of a power line from Keystone to Mount Rushmore and began constructing power distribution boxes.

 By mid February of 1951, the additional light bank was completed and tested.
-This third bank of lights consisted of 8 searchlights (1,000 watts each) and it was located to the east of the memorial.
+This third bank of lights consisted of eight searchlights (1,000 watts each) and was located to the east of the memorial.
 The three banks of lights now totaled 62 lights and equaled 89,000 watts.